 The Modernization for Woodhaven Middle School is highly anticipated and an integral part of Parkland School Division's Strategic Facilities plan to 'right-size' schools in the City of Spruce Grove.
 Considering up until the opening of Prescott Learning Centre in 2016, the Division has been operating the same number of schools compared to Spruce Grove circa the 1980's when the population was a mere 7,500 instead of the thirty thousand who call Spruce Grove home today.

-The school, which was originally designed for 450 students in the core (no modulars), will soon be able to accommodate 900 students.
-At the time of the modernization announcement and at it's peak, Woodhaven Middle School educated over 620 students.
+The school, which was originally designed for 450 students in the core (no modulars), will soon be able to accommodate 885 students.
+At the time of the modernization announcement and at its peak, Woodhaven Middle School was home to over 620 students.

 Status of Construction

-As of January 2018, the architectual firm has been developing the floor plans for the project slated to begin in July 2018.
 Alberta Infrastructure has confirmed that the total budget for the expansion and renovation is $23,673,648.
-The total timeline for the project is expected to take up to three years to complete.
+The project is expected to take up to three years to complete.

 Design and Floor Plan

 March 21, 2017 - The Alberta Government plans to invest in 26 school projects to improve access to education and create jobs as part of Budget 2017.

 Eight brand new schools, nine replacements of old ones and seven modernizations will address enrolment growth and revitalize older schools while creating thousands of jobs for Albertans.
 Planning funds have also been earmarked for two additional schools, with construction dollars expected at a later date.

 Budget 2017 allocates $500 million for these projects, the first of which will be ready for occupancy in September 2021.

 Our government is working to make life better for Albertans and part of that is building schools for our growing number of students.
 We will also protect and improve education by providing a much-needed facelift to some of our aging facilities.